Mahmoud-Mohammed-Fathallah/Weather-Stations_Monitoring/README.md

    ```

    This script performs the following steps:
-   - Builds the Docker images for the producer, central station, and uploader.
+   - Builds the Docker images for the producers, central station, and uploader.
-   - Deploys Kafka, storage, producers, central station, uploader, and the ELK stack to Kubernetes.
+   - Deploys Kafka, storage, producers,remote api, central station, uploader, and the ELK stack to Kubernetes.

 3. Optionally, you can skip building the JARs and Docker images: